Admissions

 Students who reside outside of the United States and non-U.S. Citizens living in the United States are welcome to apply for admission to Kettering University.
 Admission decisions will be based on academic achievement in secondary school and/or university studies.

 Transcripts/educational certificates and records with English translations must be sent directly from the applicant's school(s) to Kettering University.
 Additional items may be requested to complete the admission process, such as a secondary school/university grading scale or a professional credential evaluation.
 In the case of a professional credential evaluation, the evaluating body must be a member of the National Association of Credential Evaluation Services (NACES).
 Costs of credential evaluations and translations are the responsibility of the applicant.
 Before matriculating, all international students must provide official and final transcripts from all secondary education institutions/universities previously attended.
+Applicants are normally required to provide transcripts reflecting a grade 9-12 college preparatory program (possibly including a grade 13 option).
+However, at Kettering University's discretion, international applicants may be exempted from the requirement to include grade nine.

 Students from non-English language speaking countries may be conditionally admitted based on academic merit with the understanding that English proficiency standards must be met before full matriculation into a degree-seeking program.
 To demonstrate English-language proficiency, students should submit at least one of the following test results: SAT, ACT, Test of English as a Foreign Language (TOEFL iBT or TOEFL Essentials), International English Language Testing System (IELTS), or Duolingo.
 Test requirements may be waived if a student has attended at least their last two consecutive academic years of high school where English is the language of instruction (documentation may be requested).
 Students completing their secondary education in an IB Diploma, Cambridge, or Sussex program may also be waived from English-proficiency testing.
 International transfer students may have testing waived if a student has attended an accredited U.S. college or university for one calendar year or two consecutive academic semesters with a minimum 3.0 grade point average (24 credit hours minimum).
-Students may also demonstrate competency in Kettering University's ESL Program or by completing an ESL program offered by an approved ELS center.
+Students may also demonstrate competency by completing an ESL program offered by an approved ELS center.
 Evidence of English-language proficiency may be deemed invalid two years after the last relevant test date or date of enrollment.

 Professionals in industry with significant work experience in a primarily English-speaking country, who are graduates of high school or college outside of the United States or without proof of English-language proficiency (above), are strongly encouraged to submit scores from an English-language proficiency exam.